 Highlights from our Group Companies

 All Great-West Lifeco Board members and employees acknowledge, on an annual basis, their commitment to the company’s code of conduct, which includes human rights aspects.
-In 2017, Great-West Lifeco launched a refined code that helps employees better understand their responsibilities.
-Their annual communication and online training program also helps employees increase their level of knowledge about the code and its application in day-to-day business.
+Great-West Lifeco’s annual communication and online training program helps employees increase their level of knowledge about the code and its application in day-to-day business.
 Advisors and brokers must comply with specialized codes of conduct in all their interactions on behalf of Great-West Lifeco’s companies.

 All IGM Financial employees acknowledged their commitment to the company’s code of conduct and respectful workplace policies.
 IGM Financial’s Corporate Responsibility (CR) statement includes human rights commitments.

-IGM Financial integrates human rights considerations in the investment process through the Investors Group Summa SRI™ Fund, one of the largest socially responsible investments funds in Canada.
-The Fund aims to provide moderate income and long-term capital growth by making socially responsible investments primarily in the Canadian equity markets.
-The Fund seeks to invest mostly in companies that have adopted progressive standards and practices towards the environment, human rights and other social issues.
-The Fund does not invest in companies whose revenues are mainly derived from alcohol, tobacco, gambling, pornography or critical weapons systems.
+IGM Financial integrates human rights considerations throughout its investment process.
+The Investors Summa SRI™ Fund, one of the largest socially responsible investments funds in Canada with close to $400 million in assets under management, invests primarily in companies that have adopted progressive standards and practices towards the environment, human rights and other social issues and does not invest in companies whose revenues are primarily derived from alcohol, tobacco, gambling, pornography or critical weapons systems.
+Third-party global SRI screening services are used to assist with the evaluation of companies against these socially responsible criteria and to assess suitability for inclusion in the Fund’s investable universe.
 This approach is appropriate for clients who look for investments consistent with their financial goals and personal values.
-The Fund uses third-party global SRI screening services to assist with the evaluation of companies against these socially responsible criteria and to assess suitability for inclusion in the Fund’s investable universe.

 The CSR Statements developed by Pargesa and GBL highlight their respective commitment to incorporate ESG considerations, including human rights, into their investment analysis process and active ownership approach.

 The Canadian Museum for Human Rights in Winnipeg, Manitoba was established by an Act of Parliament in 2008 and officially opened its doors in September 2014.
 The museum’s mandate is to explore the subject of human rights in order to enhance the public’s understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.
-Power Financial's parent company Power Corporation, and our subsidiaries Great-West Life, London Life and Canada Life, as well as Investors Group, collectively made a significant commitment to the launch of the Canadian Museum for Human Rights.
+Through films, interactive digital displays, artifacts and works of art, the Museum inspires visitors with the stories of human rights champions taking action for their rights and the rights of others.
+Power Financial’s parent company, Power Corporation, and our subsidiaries Great-West Life, London Life and Canada Life, as well as IG Wealth Management collectively made a significant commitment to the launch of the Canadian Museum for Human Rights.